Hi there!

 You can also drop off your big luggage at the cruise port, and then go for a little bit of a walk before you check in.

-During the Alaska cruise season, you’ll find cruise ships at the cruise port during the day, since they arrive in the morning.
+During the Alaska cruise season, you’ll find cruise ships at Canada Place during the day, since they arrive in the morning.

 If you want to watch a cruise ship sail away from Vancouver, you’ll want to check the departure times so you can be there at the right time.
 Below will include how you can check that, although, departure times can change!

-Now, here is some walking to do around downtown Vancouver!
+Now, here is some walking to do around Canada Place!

 At the end there’s also an interactive map for a better understanding of where these spots are located in relation to the cruise port.